 Applied machine learning technologies—often branded as “artificial intelligence”—are now used for editing novels, assessing resumes, grading papers, and conducting psychotherapy.
-While humanists have been collecting data and analyzing it through computational methods for decades, the emerging field of data science rarely includes humanists who would be able to provide a critical, historical, and ethical lens on the consequential research enabling these new technologies.
+While humanists have been collecting data and analyzing it through computational methods for decades, the field of data science usually lacks voices from the humanities, who could bring their critical, historical, and contextual perspectives to bear on the emergence and use of these new technologies.

-The Humanities + Data Science Faculty Institute, run by the Center for Digital Humanities (CDH) and supported by a Humanities Council Magic Grant, will empower Princeton scholars from the humanities (or humanities-adjacent social sciences) to engage with the conceptual, practical and ethical aspects of data science.
-Participants will receive a $5,000 summer salary.
+The Humanities + Data Science Faculty Institute (HDSI), run by the Center for Digital Humanities (CDH) and supported by a Humanities Council Magic Grant, will empower Princeton scholars from the humanities or humanities-adjacent social sciences to engage with the conceptual, practical, and ethical aspects of data science.
+Participants will receive $5,000 summer salary.

-The five-day Institute will be accessible to faculty with no experience in code or data.
+The five-day Institute will be accessible to faculty with no experience in coding or data.
 Participants will gain hands-on experience in emerging methods in data science.
 They will become informed interlocutors who can demonstrate the potential as well as the risks of computational analysis in their own fields.
 The topics and format for the June 2023 Institute will be similar to the first HDSI we ran in January 2023.

-The Institute will also serve as a project incubator.
-During the Institute, faculty will design their own project that engages with data science methods or concepts.
+The HDSI will also serve as a project incubator.
+Each faculty member will develop ideas to advance their own project that engages with data science methods or concepts.
 This could include: